What is a Clinical Trials Unit?

 If your study is being run within QMUL or Barts NHS Health Trust, there are advantages in having the Trial Manager/Coordinator directly line managed and mentored by the PCTU Senior Trials Manager, in terms of their interaction and learning from other experienced trial staff and better communication links with the others in the core PCTU teams.

-For Clinical Trials of an Investigational Medicinal Product (CTIMPs) it is PCTU policy that a full time Trial Manager/Coordinator is line managed by the PCTU Senior Trials Manager(please see ‘Why do I need a full time PCTU-based Trial Manager for my MHRA regulated study?’)
+For CTIMPs, it is PCTU policy that a full time Trial Manager/Coordinator is line managed by the PCTU Senior Trials Manager(please see ‘Why do I need a full time PCTU-based Trial Manager for my MHRA regulated study?’ below)

 All PCTU supported studies require a small amount of PCTU Senior Trials Manager time.
-For more info please read ‘What does the PCTU Senior Trials Manager Do?’.
+For more information on this please read ‘What does the PCTU Senior Trials Manager Do?’.

 Why do I need a full time PCTU-based Trial Manager for my MHRA regulated study?